 In missing or removed roof tile.
 In wall.
 Between boards in window shutters.
 In chimneys.
 Concealed under eaves.
 Behind vines.
 Behind bushes.
 In dark areas of sign.
 In bottom of doors.
 In mail drops or concealed by name plates.

-especially in brick walls, splinter when hit by bullets.
-Where possible, protective linings, such as an empty sandbag held in place by wire mesh, will reduce splintering effects.
-When not in use, loopholes are covered with sandbags to prevent the enemy from firing into or observing through them.

 Loopholes are also prepared in interior walls and ceilings of the building to enable fighting within the position when necessary.
-Interior loopholes should overwatch stairs, halls, and unoccupied rooms.
+Interior loopholes should over watch stairs, halls, and unoccupied rooms.
 Interior loopholes are concealed by pictures, drapes, or light furniture.
 Loopholes in floors permit the defender to engage enemy personnel on lower floors with small arms and/or to drop grenades.
 These holes must be covered when not in use.